jlwalker-dev/MyBiz/README.md

 * Stored procedures, if used, are all language specific and support is currently under development to streamline installing for each SQL engine

 ## Release
 The MyBiz system is slated to be released in the second quarter of 2023 as version 1.
 Full source will be available along with current documentation.
 It is expected to be open to allow developers to commit when version 2 is released (sometime in 2024).
-Until then, the the entire repository will be available for download.
+Until then, the entire repository will be available for download.

 ## Timeline
 Dates subject to life events